mweel1/usa_high_level/department-of-education/index.md

 ## Organizing Teachers and Students

 The state will provide a portal for new districts that will connect the community, this will include teachers, and parents.
 We will start with a few districts in a city.

-## Education Tracking
+We will also publish areas where schools have a deficit and provide grants to teach teachers.

-The state will set the the amount of hours each district's students have to participate in each subject.
+The state will set the the amount of hours each district's students have to participate in each subject each semester.

-The education tracking module will provide states the ability to track what subjects are missing for various districts so those can be provided to the market place and trained.

 Furthermore, once children enrolled classes the DOE platform will ensure that all students are receiving their credit in the required subjects.
 All [personal profiles](/grants/personal-profile) will have to oAuth with the department of education to predict school trends based on households in various areas.

 Education tracking system will ensure it receives all the data about students and the needs for students for 2 years ahead and align teacher training programs with the children demand.
 All schools will have a buffer to ensure all children have the capability to attend school for new students.
+This will start with a 20% buffer.

-The DOE application will provide an API for each district and application that will allow students to:
+The DOE application will provide the following application functionality:

 - Apply for enrolment at schools
 - Allow .school organizations to upload their coarse material for the students
-- Set grades for various schools
+- Set grades
 - Scheduling module

-All education statistics will be sent to the department of education at all levels above, and then the personal profile.

 Enrollment will ensure all vaccines have been completed where the doctors medical events will be in the personal profile of the student.

 ## School Training

 The department of education will have training programs available for teachers on-line to train them on all .K8-education and .HS-education type's.
+We will have all types of schools from in classroom to field classes.

 ## School Location Objective